Trie, Digital Tree, Prefix Tree Basics and Visualization

 ArrayHashMap

-is an enhancement of the standard hash table using an array structure.
-It inherits the operational complexity of hash tables and provides an additionalrandomKey
+enhances the standard hash table using an array structure.
+It inherits the operation complexity of a hash table and provides an additionalrandomKey

 .TreeMap